 This recipe has been in our family for a long time!
-I remember the dough sitting in a big bowl in the refrigerator, just begging little fingers to reach in and scoop out a little taste.
+As a child, I remember the dough sitting in a big bowl in the refrigerator, just begging little fingers to reach in and scoop out a little taste.
 I’m pretty sure my brothers and I all snuck “just a little taste” when Mom wasn’t looking.

 I’ve tried all kinds of other recipes for sugar cookies, ones that promise to hold their shape (they never do), ones that promise they are super easy to roll out (I find that you have to do the hard work, nothing really comes easy), these cookies have by far been the best, I could be biased because I grew up on this recipe.
 They may not be the most perfectly shaped cookies, or the prettiest, but they sure are one of the tastiest!

 I’m too impatient to do fancy frosting; these cookies are for the everyday mom and baker!